Christina5P/Dicegame/README.md

 * [Project Set Up](#project-set-up)

-Dicegame is a game for a wuick bet.
+Dicegame is a game for a quick bet.

 If you like numbers, dicegame and bets, this is a simple game to play.